Description

 The musical realization of the Minnelieder

 The melodies (wise) in “Ich will wol von wibes gvete” are all written in the so-called church modes common in the Middle Ages.
-For appropriate instrumental accompaniment, the settings are accompanied by harmony markings to help with careful harmonization.
+For appropriate instrumental accompaniment, the settings are included with harmony markings to aid in careful harmonization.

 Authentic text reproduction and musical notation